Business Storage Solutions

 A more accurate question might be “who doesn’t need more space?”
 Having the right amount of space is key to effectively running a business and is critical to your success.
 As a business grows, it’s not always viable to relocate to a larger facility, so a storage facility represents a cost-effective solution.

 Many types of businesses that are required to keep documents for a certain period of time often use self-storage facilities to securely store their files.
 Medical practices, for example, are required to keep patient records for 7 to 10 years after the patient’s last date of service.
 Lawyers are required to keep them from between 5 and 6 years.
-Even though we’re in the digital age, it sounds like paper is going to be around for quite some time yet.
+Even though we’re in the digital age, it sounds like paper and paper storage is going to be around for quite some time yet.

 Unused office equipment can also take up vital space.
 Storing supplies, workstations and other extra equipment in a storage unit can free up office space to be used as it was intended.